intel/ai-reference-models/benchmarks/image_recognition/tensorflow/densenet169/README.md

 1. Download ImageNet dataset.

-    This step is required only for running accuracy, for running benchmark we do not need to provide dataset.
+    This step is required only for running accuracy, for running the model for performance we do not need to provide dataset.

     Register and download the ImageNet dataset.
 Once you have the raw ImageNet dataset downloaded, we need to convert it to the TFRecord format.
 The TensorFlow models repo provides